-The use of mercury or mercury compounds in the following manufacturing processes are not allowed after the specified phase out dates (unless the Party seeks an extension of time under Article 6):
+The use of mercury or mercury compounds in the following manufacturing processes is not allowed after the specified phase-out dates (unless the Party seeks an extension of time under Article 6):

-i.
+- i.
 Article 5 prohibits the use of mercury, unlike Article 4 where the prohibition focused on the manufacture and trade of mercury products.
 This reflects the difference between regulating a manufacturing process and a product, whereby a product is produced and traded while a manufacturing process occurs at a fixed location.
-In either case, once the phaseout dates are triggered, mercury trade related to making the product or using it in the manufacturing process is prohibited because they are no longer allowed uses under the Convention (unless an Article 6 extension of time is obtained).
+In either case, once the phase-out dates are triggered, mercury trade related to making the product or using it in the manufacturing process is prohibited because they are no longer allowed uses under the Convention (unless an Article 6 extension of time is obtained). - ii.

-ii.
 The table below has 4 columns.
 The first column, Mercury-Using Process, contains the treaty text of Annex B, Part I. The second column indicates the respective phase-out dates.
-The third column, Descriptions / Examples, contains a layman's description of the manufacturing processes to help readers understand the treaty text.
+The third column, Descriptions/Examples contains a layman's description of the manufacturing processes to help readers understand the treaty text.
 The fourth column, Notes, provides additional information regarding the manufacturing category the reader may find useful.

-Mercury - Using Process Phase Out Date Decriptions/ Examples Notes Chlor-alkali production 2025 MCCAPs produce chlorine and caustic soda from brine using mercury to conduct an electric current for an electro-chemical reaction.
+Mercury- Using Process Phase- Out Date Descriptions/Examples Notes Chlor-alkali production 2025 MCCAPs produce chlorine and caustic soda from brine using mercury to conduct an electric current for an electro-chemical reaction.
 The electro-chemical reaction separates the salt into chlorine and sodium; in the reaction, mercury combines with the sodium forming a sodium mercury amalgam separating it from the chlorine.
-The amalgam is continuously drawn out of the cell and reacted with water to decompose the mercury into sodium hydroxide and mercury. ✓ Mercury-free technologies are widely available for chlor-alkali production, particularly the membrane technology. ✓ According to an inventory of global MCCAPs published in early 2011, 28% of the global MCAAP chlorine production capacity closed or converted to a mercury free technology in the previous five years, and an additional 21% would close or convert in the next five years.24 An updated inventory reflecting some 2012 data was recently prepared.25 ✓ The EU has the largest number of mercury chlor-alkali plants of any global region.
-Under the Industrial Emissions Directive (IED), with the Best Available Technique Reference Document (BREF) on the industry finalized, the mercury-cell technology cannot be
+The amalgam is continuously drawn out of the cell and reacted with water to decompose the mercury into sodium hydroxide and mercury. ✓ Mercury-free technologies are widely available for chlor-alkali production, particularly the membrane technology. ✓ According to an inventory of global MCCAPs published in early 2011, 28% of the global MCCAAP chlorine production capacity closed or converted to a mercury-free technology in the previous five years, and an additional 21% would close or convert in the next five years.
+26 An updated inventory reflecting some 2012 data was recently prepared.
+27 ✓ The EU has the largest number of mercury chlor-alkali plants of any global region.
+Under the Industrial Emissions Directive (IED), with the Best Available Technique Reference Document (BREF) on the industry finalized, the mercury-cell technology cannot be considered a Best Available Technique (BAT) under any circumstances, triggering a phase-out requirement well in advance of the Convention deadline.
+28 ✓ In India, a voluntary agreement between government and industry, initiated by the (Indian) Central Pollution Control Board, led to the closure of most MCCAPs in the country by 2012.
+29 Acetaldehyde production in which mercury or mercury compounds are used as catalyst 2018 Chisso Corporation, the polluter that caused the Minamata tragedy in Japan, used a mercury catalyst in its acetaldehyde production process. ✓ Currently, there is no known facility that uses mercury or mercury compounds in acetaldehyde production.